Yoshihiro72/rubygame_test/README.md

-# a game created by a Ruby library "gosu"
+# a game created by the Ruby gem "gosu"